paquettm/420-302-VA_A24/LABS/LAB4B_Python_and MQTT.md

 You previously installed Mosquitto as a MQTT message broker and configured Mosquitto to allow remote connections in [Lab 4, Part A](LAB4A_MQTT_and_Mosquitto.md).

 ## Objective
 In this session, you will create Python programs to subscribe to and publish messages to the MQTT message broker running on the Raspberry Pi.
-Additionally, you will connect to the Raspberry Pi via SSH from your Windows or macOS command line.
+Additionally, you will connect to the Raspberry Pi command line through the terminal (or via SSH from your Windows or macOS command line).

 ## Materials
 - Raspberry Pi 4 with Raspberry Pi OS installed and Mosquitto MQTT broker configured (as per the previous session).